WebAssembly/wasi-keyvalue/watch-service.md

 <h4><a id="bucket"></a><code>resource bucket</code></h4>
 <p>A bucket is a collection of key-value pairs.
 Each key-value pair is stored as a entry in the
 bucket, and the bucket itself acts as a collection of all these entries.</p>
-<p>It is worth noting that the exact terminology for bucket in key-value stores can very
+<p>It is worth noting that the exact terminology for bucket in key-value stores can vary
 depending on the specific implementation.
 For example:</p>
 <ol>
 <li>Amazon DynamoDB calls a collection of key-value pairs a table</li>